luggy-wuggy/company_challenge/fetch_challenge/README.md

 The provider is a state management pattern used to make UI renders more efficient and to have accessible data for different states.
 Everything else is pure Flutter/Dart

+If you want to look at the codebase, it is under the lib folder

 ## Getting Started
 * Start by installing Flutter/Dart and a compatible IDE (I recommend VSCode)
 * Clone the following project into your system and open it through a Flutter compatible IDE